Orimalca/Orimalca/README.md

   <a href="https://x.com/Orimalca"><img src="https://img.shields.io/badge/Profile-%23000000.svg?logo=X&logoColor=white" height="25"></a>
   <!--- TODO: add link to **🌐 Personal Website --->
 </div>

-Feel free to reach out for discussions or if you are interested in my work!

 <!--- NOTES
 1. posibile emoji's for "Connect with Me" part: [💬, 👥, 🌏, 🙋‍♂️, 😀, 🔗, 🖇️, 🔁, 🙌]